lamm-mit/Graph-Aware-Transformers/README.md

                                 torch_dtype='bfloat16',
                                 pretrained_model_name = None, attn_implementation='eager',# 'flash_attention_2' #'eager'
                                 )

 # Move to appropriate device (if necessary)
 model_with_gnn.to("cuda" if torch.cuda.is_available() else "cpu")

 count_trainable_parameters(model_with_gnn)
 ```
 #### Train model

+Once we loaded the training data and created the model, we train the model, like so:

 ```python
 from trl import SFTConfig, SFTTrainer